wwwwwwzx/3DSRNGTool/README.md

 - __Tapus__: _Tapu ko-ko-ko-kooo!!! / Ta-pu-leeeh! / Ta-pu-loooo! / Ta-pu-fiiieee!_
 - __Solgaleo/Lunala__: No dialogue.
 - __Zygarde__: _Zygarde has gone into a Poke Ball!_
-- __UBs, Island Scan & wild Pokemon__: Press A and enter the bag from X menu.
+- __UBs, Island Scan & wild Pokemon__: Press A and thus enter the bag from X menu.
 - __Type:Null/Cosmog/Porygon/Aerodactyl/Magearna/Fossils/Gift Eevee egg and Mystery Gift__: _You received xxx!_
 - __Crabrawler__: _There was a Pokemon feeding on the Berries and it leaped out at you!_
 - __Pikipek__: No dialogue.
 Before the fourth step in grass.
 - __Exeggutor__: _Ahhh!
 What is that, xxx?!_
 - __Main RNG egg__: _But you want the Egg your Pokemon was holding. right?_
 - __Starters__: _Having accepted on another, you'll surely be friends for life"._
+- __Poke Pelago__: Press A and thus go to Poke Pelago.